oicr-gsi/shesmu/README.md

   called `AutoInhibit`.
 If an alert is firing with no `environment` label or an `environment` label that matches the supplied `environment` string, then actions will be paused.
+- Rate limit throttler.
+Limits the rate using a token bucket rate limiter.
+  Create a JSON file ending in `.ratelimit` containing `{"capacity":..., "delay":...}`
+	where `capacity` is the maximum number of tokens that be held in the bucket and `delay` is the number of milliseconds to generate a new token.

 ## Dumpers
 When debugging Shesmu olives, it is possible to log all output passing through